A Guide to attractions and vacation spots in Northern Wisconsin to help you get the most of out upper Wisconin

 Big Manitou Falls is a majestic waterfall, dropping a spectacular 165 feet!
 It’s the tallest fall in Wisconsin and the fourth tallest waterfall east of the Rockies.

 The waterfall is across the highway from the main park and accessible by a tunnel.
 Embark on the Big Manitou Falls River Trail to reach the waterfalls.
-This trail offers spectacular views of the landscapes and natural beauty.

 The fun doesn’t stop here!
-Cross back to the main part of the park and hike up the Beaver Trail to get to the 31 foot Little Manitou Falls.
+Cross back to the main part of the park and hike up the Beaver Trail to get to the 31-foot Little Manitou Falls.

 The two-mile Beaver Trail promises plenty of natural beauty, from forested areas to local wildlife.